himanshupa369/C-And-Cpp-Notes/Getting things out of function/function_return_type_deduction.md

 # ⭐ **Function Return Type Deduction in C++**

+*Reference and const do not preserve deduction with auto ,we need to declare it with auto.
 In modern C++ (C++14+), you can let the compiler **deduce a function’s return type** using `auto`:

 ```cpp